How to apply - international students

 The courses we offer are listed below.
 Please click each individual course page for further information and entry requirements.
 If you do not meet the requirements for entry to one of our 3 year degree courses you may be able to apply for a place on our Health Foundation Year courses.

 Once you have sent your application through the UCAS website, we will screen your application and be in contact directly should we wish to progress to the interview stage.
 The interview is always online via Skype unless you are studying or visiting the United Kingdom in which case it can be held at the university.
 You will also need to complete an online numeracy and literacy test.
 Sample tests are available for you to try.

-If you would like to check the tuition fees for the BSc (Hons) Nursing and Midwifery courses please do so here International Tuition Fees and Scholarships.
+If you would like to check the tuition fees for the BSc (Hons) Nursing and Midwifery courses please do so via our international tuition fees and scholarships pages.